khromov/sitemap-cache-warmer/README.md

 Sitemap Cache Warmer
 ====================

 This PHP script crawls URL:s based on a sitemap.
 It is used to keep your cache warm by visiting all the pages in your sitemap at regular intervals.
 It supports sub-sitemap (Sitemap index).

 #### Usage

-Edit the file config.php and change the key parameter to a secret value.
+Rename config.php.example to config.php and change the key parameter to a secret value.
 Upload the file onto your web host, preferably into its own folder (for example, /warm-cache)

 Once you have uploaded this file onto your web host, you can visit the following URL to traverse a sitemap and visit all its URL:s: